Independent salary research. Not affiliated with BLS, NBRC, AARC, or any employer. Figures are estimates based on BLS OES May 2024 data.

 Adults over 65 are the fastest-growing demographic.
 COPD, pneumonia, and other respiratory conditions are far more prevalent in older adults, driving demand for RTs in hospitals, long-term care, and home health.

-An estimated 30 million Americans have obstructive sleep apnea, with the majority still undiagnosed.
-As awareness and screening increase, sleep labs and home sleep testing programmes need more respiratory therapists.
+An estimated 30 million Americans have obstructive sleep apnea (AASM), with the majority still undiagnosed.
+As screening increases, sleep labs and home sleep testing programmes need more respiratory therapists.

 Expanding Scope of Practice

-Many states are expanding the RT scope of practice to include arterial line insertion, intubation, and chronic disease management.
-This creates new roles and higher-paying positions for experienced therapists.
+Many states are expanding the RT scope to include arterial line insertion, protocol-directed ventilator management, and chronic disease education.
+This creates higher-paying specialist roles for experienced therapists.

 Projected Growth